-The PRC government may exert more control over offerings conducted overseas and/or foreign investment in China- and Hong Kong-based issuers, may exercise significant oversight and discretion over a company's ability to conduct business in the PRC and Hong Kong and may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the value of the securities we are registering for sale.
+The PRC government may exercise significant oversight and discretion over a company's ability to conduct business in the PRC and may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the value of the securities we are registering for sale.

-Although we have operations in many locations globally, we face various legal and operational risks and uncertainties as a result of being based in and having major operations in the PRC and Hong Kong.
-We launched our GigaCloud Marketplace under our Hong Kong Subsidiary, GigaCloud Technology (HongKong) Limited (formerly known as Giga Cloud Logistics (Hong Kong) Limited), in 2019.
-Our PRC Subsidiaries perform cost functions and internal operational functions, but our PRC Subsidiaries do not generate revenue in the PRC.
+Although we have operations in many locations globally, we face various legal and operational risks and uncertainties as a result of being based in and having major operations in mainland PRC and Hong Kong.
+We launched our GigaCloud Marketplace under our Hong Kong subsidiary, GigaCloud Technology (HongKong) Limited (formerly known as Giga Cloud Logistics (Hong Kong) Limited), in 2019.
+Our PRC subsidiaries perform cost functions and internal operational functions, but our PRC subsidiaries do not generate revenue in the PRC.
 Accordingly, the laws and regulations of the PRC have an impact on the operational and procurement aspects of our business.
-Furthermore, the PRC government has authority to exert political and economic influence on the ability of a company with operations in the PRC and Hong Kong to conduct business, accept foreign investment or list on a U.S. or other foreign exchange.
+Furthermore, the PRC government has authority to exert political and economic influence on the ability of a company with operations in mainland PRC to conduct business, accept foreign investment or list on a U.S. or other foreign exchange.
 For example, we may face risks associated with regulatory approvals of offshore offerings, anti-monopoly regulatory actions, oversight on cybersecurity and data privacy, the lack of inspection of the PCAOB of our auditors, as well as regulatory risks relating to companies in Hong Kong.
-In light of recent statements and regulatory actions by the PRC government related to the PRC's extension of authority into Hong Kong, there is also risk that the PRC government may intervene or influence our operations in Hong Kong, as our operations in Hong Kong are subject to political and economic influence from the PRC government.
-Our Hong Kong Subsidiary may be subject to direct intervention or influence from the PRC government.
-Our Hong Kong Subsidiary may be subject to are ability to conduct our business, accept foreign investments, or list on a U.S. or other foreign exchange, result in a material change in our operations and/or the value of our Class A ordinary shares or could significantly limit or completely hinder our ability to offer or continue to offer Class A ordinary shares and/or other securities to investors and cause the value of
+There is also risk that the PRC government may intervene or influence our operations in Hong Kong and that our Hong Kong subsidiary may be subject to such direct intervention or influence in the future due to changes in laws or other unforeseeable reasons.

 The PRC government may publish new policies that significantly affect certain industries and we cannot rule out the possibility that it will in the future release regulations or policies regarding our industry that could adversely affect our business, financial condition and results of operations.
-Furthermore, the PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities by, and overseas and/or foreign investment in, companies with operations in the PRC and Hong Kong, including enhancing supervision over companies with operations in the PRC that are listed overseas using VIE structure, and that the PRC regulatory authorities could disallow the use of such VIE holding structure.
+Furthermore, the PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities by, and foreign investment in, companies with operations in the PRC, including enhancing supervision over companies with operations in the PRC that are listed overseas using VIE structure and that the PRC regulatory authorities could disallow such VIE holding structure.
 We do not believe that we are directly subject to these regulatory actions or statements, as we do not currently have any VIE in the PRC.
 However, the rules and regulations and the enforcement thereof in China can change quickly.
-While our current corporate structure does not contain any VIE in the PRC regulatory authorities could disallow the VIE structure, which would likely result in a material change in our operations and/or a material change in the value of the securities we are registering for sale, including that it could cause the value of such securities to significantly decline or in extreme cases, become worthless.
-The PRC government may also intervene with or influence our operations in the PRC and Hong Kong as the government deems appropriate to further regulatory, political and societal goals.
+The PRC government may intervene with or influence our operations in the PRC as the government deems appropriate to further regulatory, political and societal goals.
 Any such action, once taken by the PRC government, could result in a material change in our operations, significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of the securities we are registering for sale to significantly decline or in extreme cases, become worthless.